tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - most patients didn't do well with PD-1 blockade (as measured by RECIST criteria guidelines)
  - comparative methods: flow cytometry (see frequencies of CD4, CD8 T cells, memory T cell subsets, co-expression of inhibitory checkpoint receptors like PD-1, CTLA-4, 2B4, TIM-3 with CD4 or CD8), **perhaps high co-expression of PD-1 for example with CD4 and CD8 in T cells indicates likely exhaustion and therefore a good response to PD-1 blockade with reinvigoration of T cells, but later they see that anti PD-1 immune response isn't good predictor of clinical response**
  - evidence for prior immune response in melanoma patients (vs. healthy controls): higher CD4<sup>+</sup> FOXP3<sup>+</sup>  (**T<sub>reg</sub> marker**) T cell frequency, higher Ki67 expression by FOXP3<sup>+</sup> cells, Ki67 higher in CD8 T cells in melanoma patients especially in PD-1<sup>+</sup> CD8 T cell subset, **higher proliferation (Ki67 is proliferation marker, also marks T cell reinvigoration, seems reasonable that exhausted T cells proliferate slower) and frequency of certain T cells (FOX3P is T<sub>reg</sub> marker, and T<sub>regs</sub> suppress immune responses**)
+ - can also track proliferation with CFSE (fluorescence halves as cells divide, non-fluorescent until it enters cells and is hydrolyzed by enzymes and retained by cells)
 ### Pharmacodynamic immune response to anti PD-1
  - frequency of Ki67<sup>+</sup> CD8 T cells goes up then down with PD-1 blockade treatment (figure 1B: count of cells with Ki67<sup>+</sup> over some threshold)
  - cytotoxic, proliferating Ki67<sup>+</sup> CD8 T cell population CD45RA<sup>low</sup> (**not sure of significance**), CD27<sup>high</sup> (**CD27<sup>low</sup> is effector T cell**), CTLA-4<sup>high</sup> and PD-1<sup>high</sup> (immune checkpoints), 2B4<sup>high</sup> (**not sure of significance**), Eomes<sup>high</sup> and T-bet<sup>low</sup> which **seems to** indicate a exhausted T cell phenotype